Practice of Medicine

 IHHT offers the following:

-• Online resources2 for health professionals that includes research articles, sample protocols, fact sheets, patient information sheets and other information
+- Online resources for health professionals that include research articles, sample protocols, fact sheets, patient information sheets and other information

 Lessons Learned: